HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
+- selected citizen to the front.
+If many citizen thinking they can overlap their thoughts bubble.
+To see each one i can select citizen
 - problem: citizen get to starving while thinking to much.
 Make starving gather a bit more food once triggered
 - thought animation
     - job switch improve display text